Michelle Olley: Alexander McQueen

 In spring 2011, Olley was asked by the Metropolitan Museum of Art in New York to contribute to their Alexander McQueen exhibition, Savage Beauty.
 She was interviewed by The Met and the interview included in the audio guide to the show.
-Also, Olley's detailed diary/journal of modelling for McQueen – written between Sept18-27 as the show was being planned and staged – was included in the Met Museum website coverage of the Savage Beauty exhibition.
+Also, Olley's detailed diary/journal of modelling for McQueen – written from September 18 to 27 as the show was being planned and staged – was included in the Met Museum website coverage of the Savage Beauty exhibition.